aryn-ai/quickstart/sycamore-local-development-example.md

 pdf_docset.show(show_binary = False)
 ```

+# ERIC: Got a failure here about missing the package async_timeout.
+Needed
+# Needed `pip install async_timeout` to continue
+# Unclear if this should be in the sycamore dependencies, but for now it will probably have to go
+# above.

 The output of this cell will show information about the DocSet, and show that there are two doucments included in it.